Battles of Saratoga: Prelude

 Moving very cautiously, since the departure of his Native American support had deprived him of reliable reports on the American position, Burgoyne advanced to the south after crossing the Hudson.
-On September 18 the vanguard of his army had finally reached a position just north of Saratoga, about 4 mi from the American defensive line, and skirmishes occurred between American scouting parties and the leading elements of his army.
+On September 18, the vanguard of his army had finally reached a position just north of Saratoga, about 4 mi from the American defensive line, and skirmishes occurred between American scouting parties and the leading elements of his army.

-The American camp had become a bed of festering intrigue ever since Arnold's return from Fort Stanwix.
+The American camp had become a bed of rising intrigue ever since Arnold's return from Fort Stanwix.
 While he and Gates had previously been on reasonably good terms in spite of their prickly egos, Arnold managed to turn Gates against him by taking on officers friendly to Schuyler as staff, dragging him into the ongoing feud between the two.
 These conditions had not yet reached a boil on September 19, but the day's events contributed to the situation.
 Gates had assigned the left wing of the defenses to Arnold, and assumed command himself of the right, which was nominally assigned to General Lincoln, whom Gates had detached in August with some troops to harass the British positions behind Burgoyne's army.